UNICEF defends accuracy of Gaza death toll as horror unfolds in ravaged enclave - KESQ

 Israel declared war on the Islamist militant group Hamas after its brutal October 7 attack, in which it killed 1,400 people in Israel and kidnapped about 240 others.
 Israel’s offensive on Gaza has since razed neighborhoods and bombed thousands of what it says are Hamas targets, including in refugee camps.
 Israel Defense Forces warnings have prompted many to flee to the southern part of the strip.

 CNN cannot independently verify the health ministry’s death toll.
-But UNICEF spokesperson James Elder said on Tuesday the organization’s estimates closely align with the ministry’s, saying: “Our numbers were within a couple of percent of that, almost identical.”
+But UNICEF spokesperson James Elder said on Tuesday the organization’s estimates had closely aligned with the ministry’s in the past, which gave him confidence in the current figures.
+He told CNN’s Julia Chatterley: “Our numbers were within a couple of percent of that, almost identical.
+We don’t have that concern based on past history.”

 “At UNICEF we are very, very precise with our numbers.
 We have the reputation, not just because we are on the frontlines and we deliver, but we have evidence,” he said.

-Note: This story has been updated to clarify that UNICEF’s confidence about current casualty figures is based on past verification.